|Museum EntranceLyrics &

 Song InfoSearch by ReferenceExhibit Hall

 Welcome to the Hipstories section of A Museum After Dark.
-This is the spot for your stories, adventures and hilarious show biz anecdotes.
+Since 2005, this has been the spot for your stories, adventures and hilarious show biz anecdotes.
 It's a place where Hip fans can share their experiences and road stories with a bunch of strangers over the internet.
-Please send me your story.
+The Hip's web folks thought so much of this feature that they incorporated it into their own website two months after it debuted here.
+If you'd like, you may still send me your story.
 All stories are welcome.

-Now that those are out of the way, I'll get things started with a few of my own and then open up the floor:
+I'll get things started with a quartet of my own and then open up the floor:

 Rattlesnake Point is on the very edge of the Niagara Escarpment in Milton, Ontario.
 Part of the area is a provincial park, but much of the property is privately owned or simply unclaimed.
 The very tip of the escarpment hangs over the 401.
 If you've ever driven through Milton on the highway, you've undoubtedly seen it.
 Looking east from the point, you can clearly see the Toronto skyline.
 North and south reveal the entire Greater Toronto Area laid bare: fields and villages that stretch out into the horizon.
 On December 31st, 1999, I jumped in the rusty Toyota with my girlfriend at the time, and we headed for the peak.
 Beginning at about 11:59, we watched the fireworks going off in different areas of the GTA, you could see each individual celebration, in each individual town.
 It was almost surreal looking down on the colourful explosions, but a very memorable way to ring in the millennium.
-(Yeah, I know: there was no year zero, spare me the e-mail) I had planned to have "Live Between Us" cued up on the car stereo, so that the first song we'd hear in the new century was, fittingly enough: "Ahead By A Century."
-Well, when I turned the car off, I accidentally switched the radio on, so the first song we heard when I cranked her up again was actually "All Along The Watchtower" by Jimi, courtesy Q107.
+(Yeah, I know: there was no year zero, spare me the e-mail) I had planned to have "Live Between Us" cued up on the car stereo tape deck.
+I had it all planned out.
+The first song we'd hear in the new century was going to be, fittingly enough: "Ahead By A Century."
+Well, when I turned the car off, I also unknowingly reverted the stereo from tape deck mode to radio mode.
+When I eventually turned the keys again, the first song we heard was actually "All Along The Watchtower" by Jimi, courtesy Q107.
 I quickly remedied the situation, and the acoustic strains of ABAC began to weave through the air, on top of Ontario, during the first few seconds of the 21st century.The Killer Whale Tank My earliest memory of The Hip (I think) is from early 1992 (I think) and I was 11 years old.
 I was driving in my dad's red VW Jetta.
 On the radio, 97.7 fm was playing the bootleg version of "New Orleans is Sinking" with the Killer Whale Tank rant in the middle.
 I was transfixed.
 When the car ride ended, the song wasn't yet over, so I sat in the car listening to Gord tell his story from the stage.
 I eventually sought out that bootleg of course, from an "import record shop" in Brampton.
 I never again heard it on the radio though.
 Until the day Gord passed away.
 I had done some media interviews that sad day and told this story a few times.
 As I got in my car and headed to pick up my son from school, there it was, the Killer Whale Tank, on the radio again.
 88.1 fm.
 When I arrived at the school, the song wasn't over, so just like I had 25 years before, I sat there in the car and listened to Gord until his rant wrapped and the song was done.
 It was worth it.
 The universe is strange, man.
 Thank you Gord.
 Listen to it here: killerwhaletank.
 And while you're at it: Highway Girl Double Suicide.
 Alright, now it's your turn:

 One of my best friends was having his wedding and I was best man.
 The event had been planned for two and a half years, so I had no idea that it coincided with the Fox Theatre show in Detroit last year.
 I didn't buy tickets ahead of time but ended up getting a main floor pair on-line four days before the show (at face value).
 So at the rehearsal dinner I told him I had to fly to England to help my mom sell her house.